skodak/moodle-docker/README.md

 mdc-start
 ```

-It is also possible to use Dashboard in Docker Desktop to stop, start or delete the instances.
+It is also possible to use OrbStack application to stop, start or delete the instances.

 ## Environment variables file _./moodle-docker.env_